What Is Home Air Sealing?

-We get a ton of calls about adding insulation to homes, and it is certainly a big factor for comfort and efficiency.
-However, air sealing is an extremely important component of energy efficiency that is often overlooked.
-With air sealing, we identify and seal openings in the air barrier of the home.
-When we talk about an air barrier, we are referring to the “building envelope” - a boundary between conditioned space and unconditioned spaces.
+Air sealing is an extremely important component of energy efficiency.
+The process involves identifying openings in the air barrier of the home, then sealing this off.
+When we discuss an air barrier, we are referring to the “building envelope” - a boundary between conditioned space and unconditioned space.
 The tighter the envelope, the less air is leaking in and out of your home.
-Generally, the air barriers in a home are the exterior walls, the attic floor, and the ceiling of the basement/crawlspace.
-All of these locations contain plumbing and electrical penetrations, unsealed recessed/can lights, open chase ways, and open bottom and top plates that all provide pathways for air infiltration and exfiltration.
+Generally, the air barriers in a home are the exterior walls, the attic floor, and the ceiling of the basement or crawl space.
+These are the locations which contain plumbing and electrical penetrations, unsealed recessed/canned lights, open chase ways and open bottom and top plates that provide pathways for air infiltration and exfiltration.

 Air sealing is like a windbreaker for your house.
 Have you ever been outside on a cool, windy day and put on a sweater to stay warm?
 You may have felt warmer, but you will likely still feel the wind blowing through.
 The best option would be to pair a sweater with a windbreaker for maximum warmth and comfort.
 You can think of your home in the same way.
 The insulation is like your sweater, and a properly sealed envelope is like your wind breaker.